 Silent Hill, as you probably know, falls into that second category of survival horror – a genre I think it’s fair to say was first popularised by long-running franchise juggernaut Resident Evil.
 While I have a separate love/hate relationship with that series, why I specifically want to focus on Silent Hill is because it aims to tell a much more intimate story.
 It’s not necessarily about the evil forces you’re physically confronting but rather those we struggle with internally.
 Silent Hill 2, in particular, is predominantly an exploration of the main character’s psyche.
 It’s easy enough to grasp why people love conventional horror: by exposing the brain to fear in a controlled environment, we can enjoy a flood of adrenaline, endorphins, and dopamine.
 Basically, it feels good.
 Games like Silent Hill, on the other hand, take it a bit further I think.

 My first exposure to Silent Hill was in grade school via a demo disc which accompanied the original Metal Gear Solid on PS1.
 I had played games such as Resident Evil prior, so the concept wasn’t entirely alien to me, but there was something distinctly different about the game.
 I still recall being taken aback at first by the warning that flashes up every time you boot it, a message which reads: “There are violent and disturbing images in this game.”
-Naturally, as a young male, this meant I absolutely had to play it, as well as show it to all my friends.
+Naturally, as a young male, this meant I absolutely had to play it as well as show it to all my friends.
 To this day, the original theme accompanied by mandolin is one of the most beautifully haunting songs I’ve encountered in the genre.
 I also think I can confidently say it is one of the most memorable demos I’ve ever experienced.
 The escalation is absolutely superb!